kaloyan-marinov/goal-tracker/README.md

 - require every newly-created user to confirm their email address

-- Add styling to the frontend application
+- add styling to the frontend application

-- Implement a "mobile client" (i.e. a mobile application that consumes the backend API)
+- implement a "mobile client" (i.e. a mobile application that consumes the backend API)